Atlanta Water Quality at a Glance

 What improvements has Atlanta made to its water system?

-Since the early 2000s, Atlanta has invested over $2 billion in water system improvements:
+Since the early 2000s, Atlanta has made significant water system improvements following a federal consent decree:

-Treatment Plant Upgrades: Modernized Chattahoochee and Hemphill plants with advanced filtration and monitoring technology
+• Treatment Plant Upgrades: Modernized Hemphill and Chattahoochee plants with advanced filtration and monitoring technology

-Water Main Replacement: Accelerated program replacing aging pipes, with priority on pre-1940 infrastructure
+• Water Main Replacement: Accelerated program replacing aging pipes, with priority on older infrastructure

 These investments were driven by a federal consent decree requiring system improvements and have resulted in significantly better water quality and reliability.